 Idaho has very middle-of-the-road liability limits of $25,000 per person and $50,000 per accident for bodily injury and $15,000 for property damage.
 If you have a family or own a home, the industry standard for protection is 100/300/50.

 Off-roading rules: Off-roading on ATVs, UTVs, motorbikes and other specialty off-roading vehicles is popular in Idaho.
 The requirements vary depending on where you are riding.
 Registration of your vehicle is almost always needed, but insurance may not be unless you are also driving on state or city roads with your vehicle.
-Idaho's public lands agencies put together an off-highway vehicle recreation guide tells you where to ride and how to stay safe -- see it on their website, stayontrails.com
+Idaho's public lands agencies put together an off-highway vehicle recreation guide that explains where to ride and how to stay safe -- see it on their website, stayontrails.com

 Electronic proof of insurance is accepted: While it's wise to still carry your paper insurance card in the vehicle or in your wallet, if you have proof of auto insurance on your smart phone or tablet, law enforcement and other state officials will accept it.

 Violations, points and length on record: Idaho's Transportation Department records moving violations that occur in Idaho, other states and Canada.
 Points stay on your record for three years after the conviction dates.

 Discounts: Idaho auto insurance providers are required to offer older drivers (55+ years of age) a discount for completing an approved accident-prevention class.
 The discount is good for three years and is renewable.